 The roles of Executive Chairman and Chief Executive Officer are held by two different individuals, Messrs.
-Hoffler and Haddad, respectively, both of whom are considered executive officers of the Company.
+Hoffler and Haddad, respectively.
 The separation of the roles of Chairman and Chief Executive Officer allows Messrs.
-Hoffler and Haddad to have leadership roles on the executive management team, which our Board of Directors believes is important in light of their respective roles with our predecessor entities, their knowledge of the Company and their extensive experience in the commercial real estate and construction industries.
-Our Board of Directors continues to believe that our current leadership structure, including separate positions of Executive Chairman and Chief Executive Officer and the use of lead independent director, provides an effective leadership model for the Company and the benefit of the distinct abilities and experience of our Executive Chairman, Chief Executive Officer and lead independent director.
+Hoffler and Haddad to have leadership roles on the executive management team, which our Board of Directors believes is important in light of their respective roles with our predecessor entities, their knowledge of the

+Company and their extensive experience in the commercial real estate and construction industries.
+Our Board of Directors continues to believe that our current leadership structure, including separate positions of Executive Chairman and Chief Executive Officer and the use of a lead independent director, provides an effective leadership model for the Company and the benefit of the distinct abilities and experience of our Executive Chairman, Chief Executive Officer and lead independent director.
 The Board also believes having an Executive Chairman is useful as it ensures that Board of Directors leadership retains a close working relationship with management.